Library makerspace: Purposes

 A library makerspace is intended to allow community members to experience technology or activities that they previously were not able to access.
 As many maker spaces include technology like 3D printers, sewing machines, soldering irons, coding, robotics, and wood carving machines, patrons are invited to experiment freely.
 The purpose of a maker space is often expressed to be inspiring an interest in science, technology, design, and lifelong learning in the people who are served by the library.
 Library makerspaces may be viewed in terms of an information literacy lens.

 Over time, it is expected that the available activities within each individual maker space will grow to reflect the interests of each community in which the library is housed.
 Makerspaces are also intended to allow minorities or underrepresented populations, like women, or people with disabilities, to become involved with technology and fields they may not have previously considered.
 The extent of activities and services in a makerspace is essentially determined by the target audience, the funds available and the objectives of the host institution.

 Types of activities and technology

 There are many types of makerspaces offered as a library service.
 They are usually developed around a certain type of medium, technology, or even patron age group.
 Some examples include computer programming and coding, CryptoParties, digital privacy workshops, Free Software advocacy, robotics and electronics, 3D modeling and printing, laser cutting, board games, and traditional arts and crafts.
 Although experts in the area may be available, the community atmosphere of the space allows patrons to learn from each other and experiment rather than receive lessons.

-Maker spaces have also grown to allow patrons to take classes to develop a certain skill, like cooking, sewing or yoga.
+Maker spaces have also grown to allow patrons to take classes to develop a certain skill, like cooking, sewing, leather working or yoga.